Medical-Conversational-LLM/Medical-Agent/Readme.md

 # Medical Conversational Evidence Based Self-reflection Agents

-Large language models (LLMs) have recently shown remarkable abilities in conversational question answering and generating human-like text, leading to growing interest in their healthcare applications.
-Despite not being specifically designed for medical use, LLMs have the potential to transform care delivery by improving patient report documentation, enhancing diagnostic accuracy, and supporting various clinical tasks.
+Large language models (LLMs) have recently shown capabilities in answering conversational questions and generating human-like text, which led to interest in healthcare applications.
+Although not designed specifically for clinical use, it have the potential to transform healthcare delivery by improving documentation of patient reports, enhancing diagnostic accuracy, and supporting various clinical tasks.

 # Content